Autumn's D-PlanWhat's a D-Plan?

 SpringOn CampusFavorite Class: TUCK 01: Financial Accounting

 This course is super helpful if you're planning to go into finance or consulting.
-Taking this course has helped me so much in preparing for interview for my junior summer internship!
+Taking this course has helped me so much in preparing for an interview for my junior summer internship!

 How to survive midterms at an Ivy